-We find positive, statistically significant relationships between LGPA and both LSAT score and UGPA (Figure 3).
-At its strongest, a one-point increase is LSAT score is associated with a 0.08 standard deviation increase in first year LGPA.
-The exact interpretation will vary by school, but a 0.08 standard deviation increase approximates to a 0.04 increase in 1L LGPA across our standardized sample of 20 schools.
-The coefficient is similar for UGPA: a one-tenth point increase in UGPA is associated with a 0.03 increase in 1L LGPA.
-(Note the coefficient is actually 0.28, but this is for a full-point change in UGPA [e.g., 2.0 to 3.0].
-To improve applicability and interpretation, we report here and throughout on these changes for a one-tenth point change.)
+We find positive, statistically significant relationships between LGPA and both LSAT score and UGPA (Figure 2).
+At its strongest, a one standard deviation (roughly 6 points) increase in LSAT score is associated with a 0.39 standard deviation increase in 1L LGPA.
+The exact interpretation will vary by school, but this is approximately equal to a 0.17 grade point increase in 1L LGPA across our standardized sample of 20 schools.
+The coefficient is similar for UGPA: a one standard deviation (roughly 0.40 grade points) increase in UGPA is associated with a 0.29 standard deviation increase in 1L LGPA, or approximately 0.13 grade points.
+Notably, neither LSAT score nor UGPA are meaningfully related to LGPA growth.